 - Location keywords – These are often used for home or mobile services – but are useful for any company who have a physical store or offer services to customer homes in a particular location.
-The user can search a location or use their current location to find nearby services, for example, “Plumbing service in London” or “Doctor near me”.
+The user can search a location or use their current location to find nearby services, for example, “Digital marketing agency in London” or “Marketing agency near me”.

 Keyword Match Types

 Keywords also have different match types – which will affect how it performs or behaves.
 There are four match types.
 The difference between them comes down to how restrictive you want Google to be when matching your ads to user searches.
 In other words, you have the option of informing Google how specific a search must be to your keyword.
 We’ve outlined the four choices below, in order of least to most reach:

 Broad match is the default match type – Google will match your ad against the highest number of related queries.
 So, if you bid on the word “shoes”, your ads might be displayed when people search for phrases such as “Cheap shoes” or “Wedding shoes”.
 Your ads could also show for similar searches – for example, “footwear for weddings” or even “what to wear to a wedding.”